 Notes

-- For best results, make sure the ingredients are all at room temperature.
+• For best results, ensure the ingredients are all at room temperature.

-- Know the difference between cultured buttermilk (grocery-store variety) and traditional buttermilk.
+• Know the difference between cultured and traditional buttermilk (grocery-store variety).

 I find this a little confusing…..eggs are added twice.
 “Combine – In a liquid measuring cup combine the buttermilk, oil, and eggs.